 - less favourable than how a non-disabled comparator would be treated whose circumstances are not materially different.

 These two limbs are dealt with under separate headings below, but they should not be seen as totally separate.
-The Court of Appeal in Aylott v Stockton on Tees Borough Council (July 2010), and more recently the EAT in Cordell v FCO, said that whether the claimant is treated less favourably than a hypothetical employee is intertwined with identifying the reason for the treatment.
+The Court of Appeal in Aylott v Stockton on Tees Borough Council (2010), and more recently in Chief Constable of Norfolk v Coffey (2019) said that whether the claimant is treated less favourably than a hypothetical employee is intertwined with identifying the reason for the treatment.
 It might be seen as a single test rather than two separate ‘limbs’.
 Even so, one should cross-check that both limbs are satisfied.

 “…I think that the decision whether the claimant was treated less favourably than a hypothetical employee of the [employer] is intertwined with identifying the ground on which the claimant was dismissed.
 If it was on the ground of disability, then it is likely that he was treated less favourably than the hypothetical comparator not having the particular disability would have been treated in the same relevant circumstances.
 The finding of the reason for his dismissal supplies the answer to the question whether he received less favourable treatment: the real question is not so much about the hypothetical comparator, as whether the ET’s finding on the ground of dismissal was supported by evidence….”

-Court of Appeal in Aylott v Stockton on Tees Borough Council (July 2010).
+Court of Appeal in Aylott v Stockton on Tees Borough Council, 2010.

 An earlier example of this point is Shammon v Chief Constable of the Royal Ulster Constulary – see below ‘Relevant’ circumstances.